ninoseki/mihari/README.md

 ## Caching

-mihari caches execution results in `/tmp/mihari` and the default cache duration is 7 days.
+Mihari caches execution results in `/tmp/mihari` and the default cache duration is 7 days.
 If you want to clear the cache, please clear `/tmp/mihari`.

 ## Using it with Docker